douglas444/arm-stream-framework/arm-stream-exp/README.md

 # ARM-Stream Reference Experiments

 This subproject uses the [reference implementations](./../arm-stream-impl) to provide examples of how to configure and perform experiments using the framework.
-Instructions on how to execute the experiments can found at the
-[README.md of the parent project](./../README.md).
+Instructions on how to execute the experiments can be found at the [README.md of the parent project](./../README.md).
 The parameter configurations used in the experiments are available in this [class](./src/main/java/br/ufu/facom/armstream/exp/workspace/ExperimentWorkspace.java).
 The datasets used in the experiments can be found [here](./src/main/resources).

 ## Maven Dependencies